 A Letter From Our CEO

-Artificial intelligence is reshaping the rhythms of teaching and learning with both subtle shifts and seismic disruptions.
-Advocacy and resistance sit on the same continuum of responsibility, because neither position can deny the force of this technological arrival.
-AI literacy has therefore become an essential intellectual tool for educators.
-It empowers those who resist artificial intelligence to navigate around it with intention while safeguarding students who engage with it beyond the reach of the classroom.
-It also equips those who seek to experiment with new pedagogical possibilities to do so in ways that preserve the rigor, inquiry, and critical consciousness that define meaningful education.
+Artificial intelligence is reshaping the pedagogical and philosophical traditions of our institutions, and whether you are an advocate or fervent critic, the force of this technological arrival cannot be ignored.
+AI literacy—which we refer to not as the usage of AI tools, but as a critical understanding of the implications they hold for our faculty and students—has become an essential intellectual responsibility for educators.
+It empowers those who resist AI to navigate around it with intention, while safeguarding students who engage with it beyond the reach of the classroom.
+AI literacy also equips those who seek to experiment with new pedagogical possibilities to do so in ways that preserve the rigor, inquiry, and critical consciousness that define meaningful education.

-In countless conversations with K–12 educators across the country, a shared sentiment emerged.
-Teachers are not searching for more consultants, they are seeking guidance from other teachers who also understand the realities of the classroom.
-They want to learn from others who know what it means to stand in front of students, to mediate competing demands, to teach at a moment when knowledge itself is rapidly evolving.
-They want to learn from peers who have experimented, stumbled, recalibrated, and moved forward through the early stages of this technological shift.
+In countless conversations with K–12 educators across the country, a shared sentiment emerged: Teachers are not searching for more consultants, they are seeking guidance from other teachers who also understand the realities of the classroom.
+Educators want to learn from others who know what it means to stand in front of students, mediate competing demands, and teach at a moment when knowledge itself is rapidly evolving.
+The most trusted source for guidance as their peers who have experimented, stumbled, recalibrated, and moved forward through the early stages of this technological shift.

 That collective desire shaped the ethos of CONSYLIUM.